 - Children's care

 - GP out of hours services

 There are many more service providers from the charitable, voluntary and private sectors that allow many patients wider choice of service location and type.
-To find out more about choice go to our information pages.
+Find out more about choice go to our get information pages.